 Course Outline 1180 (PDF)

 This course introduces Linux, a popular open-source operating system and a variety of Unix.
 Topics include installing and using Linux, the architecture of Linux, using the command-line shell, the file system, common utilities (including text editors), and the basics of shell scripting.
+As a component of Cyber Security certificate, this course addresses the security matters of user login authentication, file and program permissions, computer networking, and network protocols.
 Hands-on work with Linux is a central part of this class.
 Some experience in computer programming is recommended.

 Students will learn object-oriented programming while creating algorithms.The basic principles of software engineering are emphasized.
 By doing their own Java projects, students will developproblem-solving skills and gain experience in detecting and correcting software errors.Procedures, recursion, and iteration will be presented in the development of algorithms.
 Inheritance and polymorphism are studied.
 The use of abstraction will be emphasized throughout the course.